Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Summary and Conclusions

 The general recipe to set up this equation is as follows: \begin{enumerate} \item Establish the covariant representation of the canonical energy-momentum tensor for the given matter Lagrangian $\LCd_{0}$---which must be a \emph{world scalar}.
 This means for a system of a scalar field $\phi$ and a massive vector field $a_{\alpha}$

 The covariant form of the canonical energy-momentum tensor thus contains \emph{direct} coupling terms of the vector field $a_{\alpha}$ and the connection $\gamma\indices{^{\alpha}_{\mu\nu}}$, and thereby also causes a coupling to a torsion of spacetime.
 For vector fields which represent the classical limit of massive spin particles, the correct source of gravitation is constituted by the canonical energy-momentum tensor and \emph{not} by the conventionally used metric (Hilbert) energy-momentum tensor---in agreement with Hehl~\cite{hehl76b}.
-The source term changes for systems with additional symmetries---such as a system with additional $\mathrm{U}(1)$ symmetry, in which case the metric (Hilbert) energy-momentum tensor turns out to be the appropriate source term~\cite{struckmeier17b}. \item With the source term and the \emph{postulated} Lagrangians for both, the dynamics of the ``free'' (uncoupled) connection, $\LCd_{R}$, and of the metric, $\LCd_{g}$, the new and most general equation of geometrodynamics is given by
+The source term changes for systems with additional symmetries---such as a system with additional $\mathrm{U}(1)$ symmetry, in which case the metric (Hilbert) energy-momentum tensor turns out to be the appropriate source term~\cite{struckmeier17b}. \item With the source term and the \emph{postulated} Lagrangians for both, the dynamics of the ``free'' (uncoupled) connection and metric, $\LCd_{R}$, the new and most general equation of geometrodynamics for scalar and vector source fields is given by:

-On first sight, $\LCd_{R}$ may be any world scalar formed out of the Riemann tensor $R\indices{^{\mu}_{\tau\alpha\beta}}$ and the metric $g^{\mu\nu}$.
-Correspondingly, $\LCd_{g}$ may be any world scalar formed out of the covariant derivative of the metric and the metric itself.
-Yet, the choices of $\LCd_{R}$ and $\LCd_{g}$ are actually restricted by the requirement that the subsequent field equation is consistent with regard to its trace and its covariant divergence. \item In the particular case of metric compatibility, hence for a covariantly conserved metric, the connection and the metric are correlated according to
+On first sight, $\LCd_{R}$ may be any world scalar formed out of the Riemann tensor $R\indices{^{\mu}_{\tau\alpha\beta}}$ and the metric $g^{\mu\nu}$ and its covariant derivative.
+Yet, as the Noether current is merely \emph{weakly} conserved, the choice of $\LCd_{R}$ is actually restricted by the requirement that the subsequent field equation is consistent with regard to its trace and its covariant divergence. \item In the particular case of metric compatibility, hence for a covariantly conserved metric, the connection and the metric are correlated according to

-and the correlation of the Riemann tensor $R\indices{^{\eta}_{\alpha\beta\mu}}$ to the source simplifies to the following form of a generic Einstein-type equation
+and the correlation of the Riemann tensor $R\indices{^{\eta}_{\alpha\beta\mu}}$ to the source simplifies to the following form of a generic Einstein-type equation: